Note that if there are no events available right now, you can also look at past events.

 The PureScript community holds online gatherings every two weeks.
 Sometimes there are hacking sessions where people hack on different things, and sometimes there are presentations on different projects, concepts or features.
 The problem, at least for me, was that it wasn't easy keeping track which event is taking place, when is it, and if people know about it or are going to show up at all.

 I was hoping that by building gathering I could help with that.

 The second reason was that I wanted to to learn more about web development.
-This is not the field I work on in my day job and I wanted to learn more about it, so this was a good excuse for me.
+This is not the field I work in at my day job and I wanted to learn more about it, so this was a good excuse for me.